Legal Paraprofessional Pilot Project

 Pilot Project Overview

 Minnesota’s Legal Paraprofessional Pilot Project is intended to increase access to civil legal representation in case types where one or both parties typically appear without legal representation.
-The Minnesota Supreme Court adopted Court Rule amendments on September 29, 2020, which authorize the Pilot Project, effective March 1, 2021 through March 31, 2024.
+The Minnesota Supreme Court adopted Court Rule amendments on September 29, 2020, which authorize the Pilot Project, effective March 1, 2021.
+On August 26, 2024, the Minnesota Supreme Court extended the pilot through January 1, 2025.

 The Pilot Project permits legal paraprofessionals, under the supervision of a Minnesota licensed attorney, to provide legal advice and, in some cases, represent a client in court in two legal areas: landlord-tenant disputes and family law disputes.